geniiii/ripcord-audio-hook/README.md

 # ripcord-audio-hook
+Fixes Ripcord:
-Fixes Ripcord reading RTP header extensions larger than 8 bytes as voice data, causing garbled audio in voice chats.
+1. reading RTP header extensions larger than 8 bytes as voice data, causing garbled audio in voice chats
+2. sending and receiving an old (?) version of the IP discovery packet, causing it to get stuck on "Routing..." when attempting to join voice channels

-Only supports Ripcord 0.4.29.
+Only supports Ripcord 0.4.29 on Windows.

 ## Usage
 Download the DLL file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and place it in your Ripcord directory.